 - Some of Europes best courses set in breath-taking landscapes

 - Among the richest artistic heritage in the world

-Popular destinations in Italy
+Popular golf holidays in Italy

-Rising star of the golf scene
+A rising star of the golf scene

 A real rising star in the heart of Europe, golf in Italy has taken off in recent years with the sport becoming ever more popular amongst the local population and amongst golfers here in the UK.

 The success of Italian golfers like Francesco and Eduardo Molinari has helped improve the profile of the sport in Italy and has cast the light upon some of the top-notch courses which inhabit this glorious nation.

 Some of the most notable courses of Italy include the sensational Trent Jones Course at Royal Park Roveri Golf Club which is home to the ‘best hole in Italy’, the East Course at Verdura Golf Club home of the Sicilian Open offering beautiful panoramic views of the Mediterranean Sea, the course at Garda Golf and Country Club alongside the idyllic shores Lake Garda and the sensational classic links at Donnafugata Golf Resort.